frontend-labs/site/wp-content/plugins/stag-custom-sidebars/readme.txt

 == Changelog ==

+= 1.0.11 - Oct 20, 2014 =
+* Fix issue with undefined variables breaking the sidebars

+= 1.0.10 - Oct 19, 2014 =
+* Fix issue with undefined option keys under customizer when no custom sidebars are present

 = 1.0.9 - August 28, 2014 =
 * Ensure compatibility with WordPress 4.0
 * Fix an issue where plugin caused an error on customizer screen when no custom sidebars are created